sendwithus/jobs/lead-engineer-frontend.md

 We are a fun loving, hard working, and motivated team that loves to ship code and create amazing customer experiences.
 We want someone who can work with our team of developers and contribute to our lively team culture.

-We have offices in Victoria BC and San Francisco CA and we're looking for expectional individuals to join our team.
+We have offices in Victoria BC and San Francisco CA and we're looking for expectional individuals to join us.

 __What we do?__

 Sendwithus is a powerful, easy to use dashboard and API that work together to help large companies design, test, and optimize their transactional and automated emails.
 Use our editor to make changes to your templates on the fly, set up A/B tests, and see advanced downstream analytics - all without changing your code or involving a developer.

 __What do we offer?__